0.0 Bachelorarbeit - Gesamtübersicht

 To control for the elevated risk of false positives arising from testing all 360 cortical parcels simultaneously, all p-values were corrected for multiple comparisons using the False Discovery Rate (FDR) procedure (Benjamini, Y., & Hochberg, Y. (1995)).
 In contrast to the more stringent Bonferroni correction, FDR correction maintains higher statistical power by controlling the expected proportion of false positives among all rejected null hypotheses, rather than the probability of any single false positives.
 A significance threshold of q < 0.05 (FDR-corrected) was applied in all analyses.

-For visualization, significant p-values were converted to z-scores.
+For visualisation, significant p-values were converted to z-scores.
 The z-scores were summed across all seeds for which a given parcel reached significance, and then divided by the total number of seeds showing significance for that parcel.
-The normalization generates a score that weights connectivity strength by consistency of the effect across seeds.
+The normalisation generates a score that weights connectivity strength by consistency of the effect across seeds.
+Alongside z-scores, we report the mean partial correlation value () for each significant ROI pair, averaged across subjects, as a group-level effect-size index.
+The z-score captures statistical consistency across subjects; captures the actual magnitude of coupling.
+Connections with despite a high z-score reflect statistically consistent but functionally negligible coupling and are treated as such in the interpretation.
+For contrast analyses, the equivalent metric is the mean difference in partial correlation between the two seeds ().

 Link zum Original

-To validate our RSFC patterns performed in Section 4, we assessed whether individual differences in RSFC could predict performance on behavioral tasks that specifically test the auditory ‘what’ and ‘where’ pathways.
-This approach links the network architecture observed during rest to cognitive function during task engagement, contributing validity for the supramodal organization hypothesis.
+To validate our RSFC patterns performed in Section 4, we assessed whether individual differences in RSFC could predict performance on behavioural tasks that specifically test the auditory ‘what’ and ‘where’ pathways.
+This approach links the network architecture observed during rest to cognitive function during task engagement, contributing validity for the supramodal organisation hypothesis.

-For the connectome-based predictive modeling, we used behavioral data of N = 371 participants from the HCP S1200 release.
-While the full resting-state cohort counts participants, restricting the behavioral analyses to the smaller subset guarantees complete data across all evaluated tasks.
-For each task, subjects were additionally excluded if they exceeded a head motion threshold of 0.15 mm framewise displacement or had missing behavioral scores, resulting in slightly varying effective sample sizes per analysis (see sections 3.4.2.1 and 3.4.2.2).
+For the connectome-based predictive modelling, we used behavioural data of N = 371 participants from the HCP S1200 release.
+While the full resting-state cohort counts participants, restricting the behavioural analyses to the smaller subset guarantees complete data across all evaluated tasks.
+For each task, subjects were additionally excluded if they exceeded a head motion threshold of 0.15 mm framewise displacement or had missing behavioural scores, resulting in slightly varying effective sample sizes per analysis (see sections 3.4.2.1 and 3.4.2.2).

 Three fMRI tasks were selected to evaluate the auditory dual-stream framework, defined in our study.
 The tasks were selected to enable a functional dissociation between semantic processing ‘what’, auditory-spatial decoding ‘where’, and low-level acoustic filtering, while acknowledging the limitations of the HCP task set.